libavg/libavg/sphinxdoc/fx.rst

         Blurs the node it is applied to.
 Corresponds to the Gaussian Blur effect in Photoshop.

+        .. py:attribute:: radius

+            The width of the blur.
+This corresponds to the radius parameter of photoshop.

         .. py:method:: setParam(radius)

-            Sets the width of the blur.
-This corresponds to the radius parameter of photoshop.
+            .. deprecated:: 1.5

+            Corresponds to the :py:attr:`radius` attribute.

     .. autoclass:: ChromaKeyFXNode